Summer Program FAQs

 My child has never been to Camp and doesn’t know anyone.
 Is this typical?

-Yes!
-Every session has a mix of new and returning campers.
 Tawonga has built its reputation as a warm, welcoming place for every child by paying careful attention to the emotional experience of each camper.
 We create a non-competitive environment in which there is no hierarchy between kids.
 Our group-centered philosophy brings kids of diverse experiences and backgrounds together and facilitates deep and lasting friendships.
-Remember, everyone has a first summer at camp.

 How do I know which program is best for my child?

-Each of our programs is grounded in our deep-rooted traditions and mission-based philosophy.
-Sessions at our Yosemite location offer the quintessential “camp” experience, including hiking, swimming, boating, campfires, sing-alongs and arts and crafts in a group-centered environment.
-Our Adventure Quests take Camp on the road for the ultimate adventure-based road trip.
+- Summer Camp Sessions: These sessions at our Yosemite location offer the quintessential “camp” experience, including hiking, swimming, boating, campfires, sing-alongs, and arts and crafts in a group-centered environment.

 📚 Information sessions and orientations